A Matter of Saving Lives

 Masks and hand sanitizer are available upon entry.

-Everyone is expected to maintain at least six feet of distance from other participants at all times.
+Everyone is expected to maintain at least six feet of distance from other participants whenever possible, as the default use of our sanctuary and gathering spaces.

 People under state required quarantine, or who have any reason to suspect infection, or are part of a sensitive demographic, are not to attend in-person events.

-Pews in the sanctuary are marked off, with only 1 out of 3 rows made available, to ensure social distancing.
-As a result, we are operating the sanctuary at about 15% capacity.
+Pews in the sanctuary are marked off, with only 1 out of 2 rows made available, to ensure social distancing.
+As a result, we are operating the sanctuary at about 40% capacity.
+We will inform the community through our weekly email when we expect a gathering or Shabbat with greater than 25% capacity.

 Unless weather makes it unbearable, we leave the windows and doors opened in our (capacious) sanctuary, to allow for optimal airflow.

-Weekly Kiddush lunch is held outside, and is pre-plated (not buffet).
+Weekly Kiddush lunch is held outside whenever possible, and is pre-plated (not buffet).

 In the merit of these practices, and our Halakhic stricture in maintaining a healthy community, may God bless us all soon with healing and salvation.